davecparker/code12/Doc/Java.md

 ct.circle( xCenter + 10, yLevel, 15 );
 ```
 Here the value used to initialize `yLevel` is the expression
-`yCenter - 20`, which will be calculated as 30, and first input value
+`yCenter - 20`, which will be calculated as 30, and first parameter
 for the function call is the expression `xCenter + 10`, which results
 in the value 60.

-When you use expressions for input values to a function call,
+When you use expressions for parameters to a function call,
 the variables and expressions are all evaluated and calculated
 "on the spot" before the function is called, using the current
 values of any variables.
 Then the resulting values are